Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 - If no terrain is selected, you must specify the position of the model.
 - You can attach an (endless) animation3D to a placed model.

-## 7. Quad3D
+## 7. Quad3Ds

 - You can place/edit/delete quad3Ds in the world.
-- If a terrain is selected, you can place the model on top of the terrain with your mouse.
+- If a terrain is selected, you can place the quad3D on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the sound.
 - You can attach an (endless) animation2D to a placed quad3D.

-## 8. Sounds
+## 8. Text3Ds

+- You can place/edit/delete text3Ds in the world.
+- If a terrain is selected, you can place the text3D on top of the terrain with your mouse.
+- If no terrain is selected, you must specify the position of the sound.
+- You can attach an (endless) animation2D to a placed text3D.

+## 9. AABBs

-- You can place/edit/delete sounds in the world.
+- You can place/edit/delete AABBs in the world.
-- If a terrain is selected, you can place the sound on top of the terrain with your mouse.
+- If a terrain is selected, you can place the AABB on top of the terrain with your mouse.
-- If no terrain is selected, you must specify the position of the model.
+- If no terrain is selected, you must specify the position of the AABB.

-## 9. Pointlights
+## 10. Pointlights

 - You can place/edit/delete pointlights in the world.
 - If a terrain is selected, you can place the pointlight on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the pointlight.

-## 10. Spotlights
+## 11. Spotlights

 - You can place/edit/delete spotlights in the world.
 - If a terrain is selected, you can place the spotlight on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the spotlight.

-## 11. Captors
+## 12. Captors

 - You can place/edit/delete captors in the world.
 - If a terrain is selected, you can place the captor on top of the terrain with your mouse.
 - If no terrain is selected, you must specify the position of the captor.

+## 13. Sound3Ds

+- You can place/edit/delete sound3Ds in the world.
+- If a terrain is selected, you can place the sound on top of the terrain with your mouse.
+- If no terrain is selected, you must specify the position of the sound3D.

-## 12. Settings
+## 14. Settings

-### 12.1 Lighting
+### 14.1 Lighting

 - You can configure ambient lighting in the world.
 - You can configure directional lighting in the world.

-### 12.2 Graphics
+### 14.2 Graphics

 - You can configure shadows in the world.
 - You can configure reflections in the world.